SmokinCaterpillar/blog/iotchain/iotchain.md

 Of course, IoT Chain making it into the Huffington Post left its mark on the coin's market capitalization.
 According to [CoinMarketCap](https://coinmarketcap.com/currencies/iot-chain/),
-by the time of writing, it has surpassed 250 billion USD and keeps on growing .
+by the time of writing, it has surpassed 250 billion USD and keeps on growing.

 I have to admit, seeing this monstrous rise, I got interested.
 Did I miss a good opportunity for an investment?
-Or is there a chance that IoT Chain will further climb to the top Cryptcurrencies, much like NEO, the alleged Ethereum of China?
+Or is there a chance that IoT Chain will further climb to the top Cryptcurrencies, much like NEO, the supposed Ethereum of China?

 ![Surge](https://raw.githubusercontent.com/SmokinCaterpillar/blog/master/iotchain/price_surge.png)